Codecademy/docs/content/python/concepts/file-methods/terms/readline/readline.md

 CatalogContent:
   - "learn-python-3"
   - "paths/computer-science"
-  - "paths/data-science"
 ---

-Returns the first line of content from an open file.
+The `.readline()` returns the first line of content from an open file.

 ## Syntax